 If you’re shopping around for a robo-advisor in Canada, you must take a close look at Wealthsimple Invest.

-Wealthsimple Invest is the leading robo-advisor in Canada, with over 1.5 million customers and $15 billion assets under management (AUM).
+Wealthsimple Invest is the leading robo-advisor in Canada, with over 1.5 million customers and $15 billion in assets under management (AUM).

-Robo-advisors have soared in popularity in Canada and the U.S in recent years, due to their effective system of investing in exchange-traded funds (ETFs) with low fees.
+Robo-advisors have soared in popularity in Canada and the U.S. recently due to their effective system of investing in exchange-traded funds (ETFs) with low fees.

 Do Wealthsimple’s products and features justify its massive asset under management (AUM)?
 Or is the company all hype and no substance?